iExecBlockchainComputing/web3mail-sdk/demo/README.md

 basic `@iexec/web3mail` demos using various environment and bundlers.

-the demo creates a dummy protected data.
+the demo recovers the contacts (eth address) who have authorized the web3mail dapp to send them emails.

 ## Usage